 Ending school shootings requires the dedication of running a marathon.
-There are sprints of progress, such as the STANDUP Act and Safe Schools Week.
+There are sprints of progress.
 But a lasting culture change for violence prevention takes time and dedication.
 And our guest blogger, elite runner Sloan Alexander, has been with us every step of the way.
 Here he shares the story of his path to help protect our kids.

 It was only a few days after the Sandy Hook tragedy when my three-year-old daughter leaned in close: “Daddy, I’m scared someone is going to shoot me,” she said.
 That’s when I knew I needed to do something.